RV AC Capacitor Failure Symptoms in Tampa, FL

 3. Install the new capacitor, ensuring correct connections.

-If the capacitor is bulging or leaking, it should be replaced to restore proper function.
+If the capacitor is bulging or leaking, it must be replaced to restore function.

 1. Disconnect the capacitor from the circuit.